Introduction | Budget Data | Guidelines | Research Funding Opportunities | Strategy for New Investigators

 Fogarty International Center (FIC) distributes its resources among many programs and mechanisms.
 FIC is committed to funding the largest number of meritorious projects possible, while allowing the flexibility needed to support selected program priorities and to respond to emerging scientific opportunities.

-The Center establishes general guidelines for funding based on the overall FIC appropriation, allowing for necessary adjustments throughout the year to reflect directives from Congress, the Department of Health and Human Services, and the National Institutes of Health (NIH), as well as emerging program priorities.
+The Center establishes general guidelines for funding based on the overall FIC appropriation, allowing for necessary adjustments throughout the year to reflect directives from Congress, the Department of Health and Human Services, and the National Institutes of Health (NIH), the FIC Strategic Plan, the interests of FIC co-funding partners, as well as emerging program priorities.

 During the course of any given fiscal year, multiple factors could affect the implementation of the FIC funding strategy.
 Please check the FIC website for periodic updates.

-FIC is operating under the FY 2009 Omnibus Appropriations Act signed by the President on March 11, 2009.
-FIC is currently able to budget approximately $51.6 million for extramural activities.
-These funds are apportioned between our anticipated competing awards of approximately $11.7 million and previously established funding commitments of approximately $39.9 million of our continuing non-competing awards.
+FIC is currently operating under the Consolidated Appropriations Act, 2010 (Public Law 111-117) into law on December 16, 2009.
+FIC is currently able to budget approximately $52.9 million for extramural activities.
+These funds are apportioned between our anticipated competing awards of approximately $11.4 million and previously established funding commitments of approximately $41.5 million of our continuing non-competing awards.

 Success Rate and Funding Decisions

 The success rate of competing applications varies by program, but generally ranges between 10 to 15 percent.
 Funding decisions are based on the number of high-quality applications, the overall number of applications, and the availability of funds.
 FIC funds a large number of initiatives with collaborating funding partners that include other NIH Institutes/Centers, other government agencies, and non-government organizations.
 In certain programs, the program relevance of FIC's funding partners can also be a factor that affects the selection of grants to be funded.
 FIC's cost-management plan strives to award grants at funding levels that are close to, but slightly less than, the amount recommended by the review groups and the FIC Advisory Board.
-Funding decisions take into account program relevance and overall portfolio consideration.
+Funding decisions take into account program relevance and overall portfolio consideration including responsiveness to the FIC Strategic Plan.
 Final funding decisions are made by the FIC Director.

 Non-Competing Awards (Type5)

-FIC will generally issue non-competing research and research training grant awards at the level indicated on the most recent Notice of Award unless there are problems or issues regarding the progress of the grant.
+FIC will generally issue non-competing research training grant awards at the level indicated on the most recent Notice of Award unless there are problems or issues regarding the progress of the grant.

 New and Competing Awards

-To provide adequate funds for new and re-competing grants, funded levels will be less than requested or recommended for FY 2009.
-Most FIC competing grants will be funded at 94 percent of the recommended level for FY 2009 and all future years will be adjusted accordingly.
-In some circumstances, individual awards may need to be reduced more than six percent to accomplish the goals of the FIC FY 2009 Funding Strategy.
+To provide adequate funds for new and re-competing grants, funded levels may be less than requested or recommended for FY 2010.
+Some FIC competing research training grant programs will be funded at 94 percent of the recommended level for FY 2010 and all future years will be adjusted accordingly.
+FIC competing research grants will normally be funded at the recommended level.

 Competing Grants issued with Significant Budget Reductions